ethereum/ethereum-org-website/README.md

 ## How to contribute to ethereum.org

 There are a number of ways for you to contribute to ethereum.org.
+Click on the contribution type you are interested in for more information.

 1. [Content contributions](docs/content-contributions.md)
 2. [Code contributions](docs/code-contributions.md)